-Boris Johnson is still fighting for a General Election which, if successful, would give him a majority in parliament and allow him to push through Brexit.
-This is easier said than done, of course.
-Opposition MPs have agreed to a GE but only once the ‘No Deal’ option is removed from the table.
-The house has now rejected his GE demands not once, but twice in the last week, and he lost his parliament majority too after he ejected 21 Conservative MPs from the party.
-The ‘rebels’ tried to back a motion which would block leaving the EU without a deal – at least in the near term.
+Boris Johnson is still fighting for a General Election which, if successful, could give him a majority in Parliament and allow him to push through a ‘No Deal’ Brexit.
+This is easier said than done, of course, as opposition MPs have stated their agreement to a GE, however only after a ‘No Deal’ Brexit is legally removed from the table.
+This is why the house has already rejected his GE demands not once, but twice in the last week, while the PM’s misery was compounded by losing his parliament majority when he ejected 21 Conservative MPs from the party for voting against an election.

-We now once again find ourselves in a state of limbo not quite knowing if the UK will indeed depart the EU on the 31st October, or whether the preverbal can will be kicked further down the road.
-Either path poses problems for UK-based SMEs.
+As a result of these events, we once again find ourselves in a state of limbo, not quite knowing if the UK will indeed depart the EU on the 31st October, or whether the preverbal can will be kicked further down the road in pursuit of an extension.
+Whichever scenario comes to pass, however, could pose problems for UK-based SMEs.

 Leaving without a withdrawal agreement on the 31st October effectively means the UK will be trading on WTO rules the very next day.
-Even the most purist of Brexiteers must admit this will cause all kinds of havoc, in the short term at least.
-That said, businesses simply need clarity, whether that’s with the UK leaving the bloc without a deal or not.
-Continuously moving the divorce date just prolongs this issue and leaves SMEs unable to plan moving forward.
+Even the purist of Brexiteers must admit this will cause all kinds of havoc, in the short term at least.
+That said, businesses are requiring clarity, whether that’s with the UK leaving the bloc without a deal or not.
+A continuous movement of the Brexit deadline is seen by some to be simply prolonging the uncertainty and leaving SMEs unable to plan how to move forward.

-Another area of concern is how to manage their cross currency exposure during such volatile times.
-Many SMEs are run on very tight margins, and if they are heavily exposed to foreign currencies then even small movements in Sterling can have serious impacts on their bottom line.
-FX specialists such as moneycorp can assist with reducing, or eliminating this risk for businesses.
+In addition, they will need to assess how they manage their cross-currency exposure during such volatile times for the foreign exchange market.
+Many SMEs are run on very tight margins, and if they are heavily exposed to foreign currencies then even small movements for sterling can have serious impacts on their bottom line.
+Foreign exchange specialists, such as moneycorp, are able to assist with reducing, or eliminating, this risk for businesses.